Raigyo/unity-3d-archviz/Readme.md

 #### 1.1.2 Zip version

-Download the zip with the game [here]() [887Mb] and unzip forest-windows64.zip on your computer.
+Download the zip with the game [here](https://drive.google.com/open?id=1kudvA38s1xdAdMsSKiN44rMFpHY8lRLP) [887Mb] and unzip archviz-windows64.zip on your computer.

-In 'archviz-windows64' launch forest-project.exe by clicking on it to play.
+In 'archviz-windows64' launch architecture.exe by clicking on it to play.

 ### 1.3 Scripts for reviewing